Releases

 Recovering from Partial Releases

-- Click Retry Tags to attempt tagging the remaining repos
+- Click Retry Failed Repos to re-attempt tagging the remaining repos

-- If all repos are tagged successfully, the release automatically transitions to Released
+- When all repos succeed, the release transitions to Released

-- When you link a PRD whose stories depend on stories in another release's PRDs, Trinity automatically adds a release dependency
+When a PRD whose stories depend on stories in another release's PRDs is created or moved, Trinity automatically adds a release dependency.

 Release Dependencies